openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 ## Proxy service for PAC controller

-Pipelines as Code requires an externally accessible URL to receive events from Git providers.
+Pipelines-as-Code requires an externally accessible URL to receive events from Git providers.
 If you're developing locally (such as on kind or Minikube) or don't want to set up an ingress on your cluster, you can also use a proxy service to expose the `pipelines-as-code-controller` service and allow it to receive events.